wjb108/wjb108/README.md

 I am proud to have mastered two foreign languages Spanish and Italian and have a track record of rapidly learning new languges that with my dedication and consistency evolve into mastery.
 To quote, the former Italian managing director of the oil company I worked for, “On his arrival to Italy, he was incredibly fluent in Italian, difficult to believe he achieved that level in only three months of self-studying.”

 Development has many similar attributes to learning spoken languages such as pattern recognition, syntax/grammar, new vocabulary, trial and error, and constant learning over the years.
-I am a motivated and capable learner that looks forward to learning and personal growth as a developer.Career in Software Development
+I am a motivated and capable learner that looks forward to learning and personal growth.

-I look forward to discussing this opportunity further.

 Thank you for your time and consideration.

 Will